btoll/benjamintoll.com/content/post/tcpip_basics.md

 ![Encapsulation] (/images/tcp_encapsulation.gif)

-Note that the encapsulation diagram for UDP would look practically the same, except for the datagram when passed between the transport and network layers is obviously referred to as a UDP datagram, and the size of the header is 8 bytes rather than 20.
+Note that the encapsulation diagram for UDP would look practically the same, except the datagram, when passed between the transport and network layers, is obviously referred to as a UDP datagram, and the size of the header is 8 bytes rather than 20.

 - The IP header contains an 8-bit *protocol* field that holds the layer to which the data belongs (1 = ICMP, 2 = IGMP, 6 = TCP, 17 = UDP).
-Recall that TCP and UDP are transport layer protocols but that IMCP, generally a network layer protocol, can be an application layer protocol (Traceroute, Ping).
+Recall that TCP and UDP are transport layer protocols but that IMCP, generally a network layer protocol, can be an application layer protocol (i.e., Traceroute, Ping).
 - Similarly, the transport layer header as a 16-bit *port numbers* field (one for the destination port and one for the source port) that delineates which application it should be passed to.
 This is because many different applications on the host could be using TCP and UDP at any one time.
 - Finally, the link layer stores an identifier in the 16-bit *frame type* field in the Ethernet frame header that designates which IP protocol it contains (ARP, RARP).